leann-z/clip-dino-mae-transfer-learning/README.md

 | DINO | 87.8% | 89.6% |
 | MAE | 68.6% | **86.4%** |

 > CLIP has the strongest frozen representations (best linear probe).
 DINO produces the most visually separated t-SNE clusters.
-MAE benefits most from fine-tuning (+17.8%) — its reconstruction-based features are poorly suited for classification until adapted.
+MAE benefits most from fine-tuning (+17.8%) as its reconstruction-based features are poorly suited for classification until adapted.

 ---